oroinc/documentation/user_guide/outlook_sync.rst

 .. image:: ./img/outlook/outlook_from_oro_diag.png

-All the records processed in the OroCRM since the latest synchronization date and available to the user are
+All the records processed in OroCRM since the latest synchronization date and available to the user are
 checked:

-- If id of an OroCRM record matches an OroCRM_id value of an Outlook record, the Outlook record is updated.
+- If ID of an OroCRM record matches an OroCRM_id value of an Outlook record, the Outlook record is updated.
   (Values of all the mapped fields in Outlook are overwritten with corresponding values from OroCRM).

-- If id of an OroCRM record does not match OroCRM_id of any Outlook records, their keys are checked against fields of Outlook records with empty OroCRM_id field.
+- If ID of an OroCRM record does not match OroCRM_id of any Outlook records, their keys are checked against fields of Outlook records with empty the OroCRM_id field.

-  -  As soon as an Outlook record with empty OroCRM_id and matching key is found, it is updated from OroCRM and the id value is saved from OroCRM into the OroCRM_id field of the Outlook record.
+  -  As soon as an Outlook record with empty OroCRM_id and matching key is found, it is updated from OroCRM and the ID value is saved from OroCRM into the OroCRM_id field of the Outlook record.

   - If no Outlook record with empty OroCRM_id and matching key is found, a new record is created in Outlook.

 .. note::

-    During the first synchronization or resynchronization, all the Outlook records with non-empty OroCRM_id field are deleted first, and then OroCRM record keys are checked for all of them.
+    During the first synchronization or resynchronization, all the Outlook records with a non-empty the OroCRM_id field are deleted first, and then OroCRM record keys are checked for all of them.

 .. csv-table::
   :header: "**If**","**Then**"
   :widths: 20, 30

   "Such record already exists in Outlook.","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
   "A record doesn’t yet exist in Outlook.","OroCRM creates the record in Outlook."
-  "Multiple matching records exist in Outlook.","OroCRM updates one of them" "You've updated a record in OroCRM.","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
+  "Multiple matching records exist in Outlook.","OroCRM updates one of them."
+  "You've updated a record in OroCRM.","Values of the mapped fields of the OroCRM record replace corresponding values for the Outlook record."
   "You've updated a record in Outlook.","The updates remain in the Outlook record, but won’t sync to the OroCRM."
   "You've deleted a record in Outlook.","OroCRM creates the record again."
-  "You've deleted a record in OroCRM.","The record stays in the Outlook with no changes."
+  "You've deleted a record in OroCRM.","The record stays in Outlook with no changes."

 Synchronization from Outlook to OroCRM